November in Iceland; What you need to know.

 Can you see puffins in November in Iceland?

 No, by November the puffins are back out at sea, they are ocean birds after all and only come here to breed in the summer months.
 Learn more about puffins here.
-You can visit them on in Reykjavik harbour on our brilliant tours with our passionate crew.
+During the summer months, you can visit them in Reykjavik harbour on our brilliant tours with our passionate crew.

 Can you see whales and dolphins in November in Iceland?